yochaigal/cairn/resources/frequently-asked-questions.md

 Occasionally a dangerous action, trap, surprise attack, or cataclysmic event will cause grave injury (or even death).
 Typically the Warden declares the type of damage (e.g. **STR/DEX/WIL**) followed by the amount lost (either in terms of specific amounts, or a variable dice roll).
 It can be difficult to determine exactly what kind of damage to dole out, and how much.

-_After their encounter with the **Nightmare**, **Borrid** and **Esme** returned to camp and tried to catch as much sleep as they could.
-By daybreak both were awake and ready to continue on their journey.
-The question was, how?
-The **God-Slip** appeared equally insurmountable during the day, and there was no obvious way to cross it! _**Ursula** suggested they search along the ravine for a point at which the crack narrowed enough for them to cross more easily. **Poul** agreed and the PCs started forth, moving South._
+_After their encounter with the **Nightmare**, **Borrid** and **Esme** return to camp and try to catch as much sleep as they can.
+By daybreak both are awake and ready to continue on their journey.
+The question is, how?
+The **God-Slip** appears equally insurmountable now, although the Warden points out that a few hundred feet South they can see a small shelf jutting out from inside the ravine.
+It might require a little work to shimmy down, but it does look feasible._

-_The surface here is quite difficult to navigate; quite frequently the party must step carefully to avoid hidden sinkholes that could send them tumbling into the abyss._
+_**Borrid** walks along the ravine until he finds a large stone near the edge.
+He hammers one of his pitons into it then loops his rope through, creating a makeshift cable with which both adventures could lower themselves safely into the ravine and onto the shelf._

+_**Borrid** lowers himself into the ravine while **Esme** keeps an eye, landing on the shelf

 ### Which **Ability** should the damage impact?
 - If the injury affects their physical strength or health, subtract from **STR**. _This does not trigger a **critical damage save**_. **STR** is a reflection of a PC's health, and should reflect that in subtle but interesting ways: perhaps requiring a **save** where none would have been necessary before.